trekkie-dev/StarshipRegistry/README.md

 ## Using the Starship Registry

 Users will be met with this "LCARS Network Access" age, which is sort of like a login page.
 Enter your name and press enter (or the "SECURE LOG IN" button to continue.
+You must enter a name or you will not be allowed to the next screen.
 ![image](https://user-images.githubusercontent.com/112297081/202057910-04ef6f21-5785-44f4-aac9-03347bc353a3.png)

 The user will then be greeted with the main "LCARS Database" screen.
 From there it is possible to navigate to different areas of the application.
+Main navigation is to the right, you'll find four buttons leading to both the Ship/Station Registries as well as the "Watch Star Trek" button and the button to Exit the program.
+To the left you'll find the "Confirm" button (which works just like the enter key) and "Clear" button (clears the current selection from the screen).

 ## WELCOME CAPTAIN
 ![image](https://user-images.githubusercontent.com/112297081/202058484-d6f04d2a-a2aa-4e4d-bd31-bd6545305684.png)